How Deep Will The Solar Crash Be?

 You see a marked slowdown in China, and since it's twice the size of the next biggest market (the US), this is mostly responsible for the price slump now.

-But given the renewed air quality issues in China, with much of the North really clouded in toxic haze several orders of magnitude above WHO safety levels, largely from coal burning power plants because of the cold, combined with the price plunge of solar cells themselves, we somehow think this is only a temporary setback.
+But given the renewed air quality issues in China, with much of the North really clouded in toxic haze several orders of magnitude above WHO safety levels, largely from coal burning power plants because of the cold, combined with the price plunge of solar cells itself, we somehow think this is only a temporary setback.

 And while China is by far the biggest solar market, it's far from the only one.
 India is emerging as the next growth market, driven in large part because they have a toxic air problem that is at least as bad as that in China.
 From Fortune: